THE RTM K12

 Marlo currently serves on advisory committees for the NC Department of Public Instruction and the NC Digital Learning Plan.
 She is a past president for NCTIES (North Carolina Technology in Education Society) and Board Member of NCASA (North Carolina Association of School Administrators).

 Scott Bailey is the proud Superintendent of Schools for the Desert Sands Unified School District, which serves 29,000 students in the Coachella Valley of Southern California.
 Prior to his superintendency, Scott served in various teaching and administrative roles in districts ranging in size from 9,000 to 314,000 students.
-His career experience spans nearly 29 years, and includes teaching experience in Joplin, Missouri’s R8 School District, teaching and school administrator experience in Las Vegas, Nevada’s Clark County School District, and school and central office administrative experience in Reno, Nevada’s Washoe County School District.
+His career in education spans nearly 29 years, and includes teaching experience in Joplin, Missouri’s R8 School District, teaching and school administrator experience in Las Vegas, Nevada’s Clark County School District, and school and central office administrative experience in Reno, Nevada’s Washoe County School District.
 Throughout his distinguished career, Scott earned the distinction of Las Vegas Asian Chamber of Commerce Educator of the Year, and received numerous senatorial, gubernatorial, and congressional recognitions.
 In 2010, Scott was appointed to the Baldrige Board of Examiners by the U.S. Secretary of Commerce.
 A life-long learner, Scott has taught graduate level courses for Nova Southeastern University, and spent several years learning corporate structures as a part-time cast member at the MGM Grand Las Vegas.
 Scott is certified as a Six Sigma Green Belt by the Institute of Industrial Engineers, and holds four FEMA certificates in emergency response.
 Scott has a proven track record of successfully embedding these “outside the box” experiences into various school improvement initiatives.
-He is passionate about continuous improvement, enjoys engaging in global professional learning networks, and serves on numerous local, state and national boards and committees.
+He is passionate about continuous improvement, enjoys engaging in global professional learning networks, and serves on numerous local and national boards, including JFK Memorial Foundation/Ophelia Project, United Way of the Desert, and Desert Forum.
+He was recently recognized for his innovative staff and community engagement strategies as a 2019 Superintendent to Watch by the National School Public Relations Association (NSPRA).
 His quotable quote, “We need to teach students the way they want to learn, not necessarily how we were taught”.
 You can follow him on Twitter @scaughtsb